chemouna/AlgorithmsCatalog/README.md

 * to examine an edge to see if it offers a better path to a node is referred to as relaxing the edge (because in general mathematically, relaxation is making a change that reduces constraints.
 When the Dijkstra algorithm examines an edge, it removes an edge from the pool, thereby reducing the number of constraints)

+- The basic operation of Dijkstra's algorithm is edge relaxation: if there is an edge from u to v, then the shortest known path from s to u (d[u]) can be extended to a path from s to v by adding edge (u,v) at the end.
+This path will have length d[u] + w(u,v).
+  If this is less than the current d[v], we can replace the current value of d[v] with the new value.
+  Edge relaxation is applied until all values d[v] represent the cost of the shortest path from s to v.
+The algorithm is organized so that each edge (u,v) is relaxed only once, when d[u] has reached its final value.

+- The simplest implementation of the Dijkstra's algorithm stores vertices of set Q in an ordinary linked list or array, and operation Extract-Min(Q) is simply a linear search through all vertices in Q. In this case, the running time is O(V^2).
+  For sparse graphs, that is, graphs with much less than V^2 edges, Dijkstra's algorithm can be implemented more efficiently by storing the graph in the form of adjacency lists and using a binary heap or Fibonacci heap as a priority queue to implement the Extract-Min function.
+With a binary heap, the algorithm requires O((E+V)lgV) time, and the Fibonacci heap improves this to O(E + VlgV).

+- Using decrease-key in dijkstra's algorithm, plus a good priority queue, can drop the asymptotic runtime of Dijkstra's beyond what's possible if you keep doing enqueues and dequeues.

 * Problems solved with Djikstra
 - From Top Coder :
      [RoboCourier](https://community.topcoder.com/stat?c=problem_statement&pm=1749&rd=4555)